-Banksy unveils mural in support of jailed Turkish artist
+Banksy unveils new artwork in support of jailed Turkish artist Zehra Dogan

 The famed graffiti artist's 20-metre-long work features a series of tally marks such as those prisoners use to keep track of the time behind bars.